next-ivanblanquez/beeva-poc-pygdf/README.md

 | Right join    | ERROR | **1046.55 / 3419.30** | N/A | ERROR | N/A |

-### Select-Where
+#### Select-Where

 When I checked result times for the best and the worst movies obtained by PyGDF they were too large and too far from Pandas for this kind of operation, beacuse there are databases that operate in GPU-level, as MapD, and run these operations really fast.
-So I decide testing in depth this case, I take the best movies query and separate it for adding one more sentence in each iteration until build complete query again.
+So I decided testing in depth this case, I take the best movies query and separate it for adding one more sentence in each iteration until build complete query again.

 In the other hand I run these queries but changing parameters value (year 1996 instead of 1995, 2001 instead 2000 and so on) to check behavior in this scenario.
 You can see results below: